Test of lepton flavour universality using $B^0 \to D^{*-}\tau^+\nu_{\tau}$ decays with hadronic $\tau$ channels: DETERMINATION OF THE SIGNAL AND NORMALIZATION YIELDS

 \subsection{\texorpdfstring{$\boldsymbol{\norm}$}{B0->D*-3pi+/-} yield}

 The \norm yield is estimated from an unbinned maximum-likelihood fit to the $\Dstarm 3\pi^{\pm}$ mass distribution.
 The signal model consists of a Crystal Ball~(CB) function~\cite{Skwarnicki:1986xj} and two Gaussian functions that share a common mean.
 The CB shape parameters, the width of the wider Gaussian and the relative proportion of the two Gaussian functions are fixed to the values obtained from simulation.
 The background component is described by an exponential function.
 The $m(\Dstarm 3\pi)$ distribution is shown in \cref{fig:normfit} (left) with the fit projection overlaid.
 The data sample contains \mbox{$B^0 \to \Dstarm \Ds (\to 3\pi)$} decays, which must be subtracted from the \norm yield (\cref{fig:normfit}, right).
-A fit to the $m(3\pi)$ distribution in the mass range $1800-2100\mevcc$ yields $451\pm35$ decays.
-After the subtraction, there are $30540\pm182$ \norm decays.
+A fit to the $m(3\pi)$ distribution in the mass range 1800$-$$2100\mevcc$ yields $457\pm37$ decays.
+After the subtraction, there are $30800\pm179$ \norm decays.
 Here, the uncertainties are statistical only.

-The \sig and \norm yields and their efficiencies are used to determine \kappadstar, yielding a result of $1.70 \pm 0.10^{+0.11}_{-0.10}$, where the uncertainties are statistical and systematic, respectively.
+The \sig and \norm yields and their efficiencies are used to determine \kappadstar, yielding a result of $1.79 \pm 0.11 \pm 0.11$, where the uncertainties are statistical and systematic, respectively.

-\section{Systematic uncertainties}
+\section{SYSTEMATIC UNCERTAINTIES}

-Systematic uncertainties on \kappadstar due to the signal and background modelling, selection criteria on the \sig and the \norm decay modes, empty bins in the fit and limited size of simulation samples are considered.
+Systematic uncertainties on \kappadstar due to the signal and background modeling, selection criteria on the \sig and the \norm decay modes, empty bins in the fit and limited size of simulation samples are considered.